Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 - Baltimore's games this year have hit the over on two of four set point totals (50%).

-- Baltimore is 1-1 against the spread and 1-1 overall in games when it records more than 24.3 points.

-- The Ravens average 420 yards per game, 89.2 more yards than the 330.8 the Colts give up per matchup.

-- When Baltimore picks up more than 330.8 yards, the team is 2-2 against the spread and 3-1 overall.
+- Baltimore is 2-2 against the spread and 3-1 overall when the team totals over 330.8 yards.

-- The Ravens have five giveaways this season, while the Colts have eight takeaways.
+- The Ravens have turned the ball over five times this season, three fewer than the Colts have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Colts.